Domingo B. Febre Pellicier

 Danger on the Front Lines

 Domingo Febre Pellicier describes his experiences on the front lines.
 He shares that they would often be on patrol watching for the Chinese troops.
-During the attacks on the hills, there would often be mortar flying around.
-He recounts a mishap he had with a hand grenade that almost cost him his life.
+During the attacks on the hills, there would often be mortar flying around that almost killed him three or four times.
+He recounts a mishap he had with a hand grenade when a branch halted his toss and the errant throw almost cost him his life.
+He says they could handle the North Koreans but there were too many Chinese.

 Share YouTube: